keystonejs/keystone-email/README.md

 # keystone-email

-Email helper for KeystoneJS Apps
+Email helper for KeystoneJS Apps.

+Makes it easier to send dynamic emails from templates with ether Mandrill or Mailgun, and includes support for automatically inlining CSS.

 ## Background